 2011 – 2013

 RSA Conference is the leading cryptography and information security conference held annually in San Francisco, China, Japan, and Europe.
-Each annual conference leads with a unique topic requiring its own thematic concept and visual identity.
+Each annual conference leads with a unique topic requiring a thematic concept and visual identity.

 The “Mightier than the Sword” theme was developed as the identity for the conference and extended into a multi-channel marketing campaign spanning over twelve month.
 I oversaw the design of the core campaign and art direction for all on / offline marketing collateral.
-In order to maintain brand consistency, I wrote an extensive style guide that was distributed across multiple production companies responsible for conference setup and videos.
+To maintain brand consistency, I wrote an extensive style guide distributed across multiple production companies responsible for conference setup and videos.

 As the Art Director and Creative Lead, I led our team of a content strategist and three designers, to define “The Great Cipher: Mightier than the Sword” theme.
-The theme was based on the Great Cipher or Grand Chiffre developed by the Rossignols, several generations of whom served the French Crown as cryptographers.
+The idea was based on the Great Cipher or Grand Chiffre developed by the Rossignols, several generations of whom served the French Crown as cryptographers.
 The Great Cipher was so named because it was reputed to be unbreakable.
-Additionally, Rossignol in french means “nightingale.”
-As a result we centered the theme on the motif of the quill, a feather to write codes that allowed the French crown to defeat its enemies.
+Additionally, Rossignol in French means “nightingale.”
+As a result, we centered the theme on the motif of the quill, a feather to write codes that allowed the French crown to defeat its enemies.